+SOCIAL MEDIA

-SOCIAL MEDIA In today's online world, social media is key to spreading the word about Landcare.
+In today's online world, social media is key to spreading the word about Landcare.
 The risk is that because it is an interactive medium, it can attract negative comments, so be prepared to monitor and respond in line with protocols.
 Some tips for using social media are:

-- If you have social media accounts, 'like' @LandcareNSW on Twitter and follow on Facebook and LinkedIn - Share Landcare NSW social media posts, tag Landcare NSW in your posts - Consider a database of key social media influencers to follow, tag, share and start interacting with them - Post to your social media platforms about the great work you are doing, making sure you tag Landcare NSW, use the hashtag #LandcareNSW
+- If you have social media accounts, follow Landcare NSW on Twitter (@LandcareNSW), Facebook (@LandcareNSW), LinkedIn (@Landcare-NSW) and / or Instagram (@Landcare\NSW) - Like and share Landcare NSW social media posts, and tag Landcare NSW in your posts - Consider a database of key social media influencers to follow, tag, share and start interacting with them - Post to your social media platforms about the great work you are doing, making sure you tag Landcare NSW, and use the hashtag #LandcareNSW